alireza-hokmabadi/DragNet/README.md

 python phase_a_train.py --data_path /path/to/your/data
 ```

+2. **Data Format:**  In this phase, the model utilizes 4-chamber LAX cine CMR images as input.
+The images are first cropped to a size of 128x128 pixels.
+Additionally, to manage computational costs, the frames are reduced to the specified frame size (default is 7).
+You can adjust this size based on your data and requirements.
+The dataset comprises 4620 samples with corresponding ground truth labels.
+Among these, 80% are allocated for training, while the remaining 20% are reserved for validation.
+To enhance speed, we package the data into a 5D tensor with dimensions of 4620x7x1x128x128 and load it into RAM.

+**Note:** Due to copyright restrictions, we are unable to share the data.
+If you intend to use this code, ensure that your data has been preprocessed and cropped according to the specified criteria.
+Modify the data path as needed and adapt model parameters to suit your dataset.

 - phase_a_train.py: You can run the code related to train phase using the following command on your local machine: